 The Construction Industry Scheme allows eligible sole traders to evidence their income more accurately to mortgage lenders.
 Speaking to an expert broker will help you carefully choose the lender who best understands your income and find the best mortgage available to you.

-By doing so, certain lenders will effectively view CIS contractors as employed, and require less stringent checks when establishing their income.
+CIS contractors have the ability to present their earnings as pre-tax gross income, rather than final post-tax profit.
+This makes it easier for certain lenders to view CIS contractors as employed, and require less stringent checks when establishing their income.

-As a CIS contractor, most lenders will only request evidence from the past twelve months.
-This is helpful for the reasons above, and also if you’re business is new and you don’t yet have 24-36 months worth of accounts.
+Most lenders will require self-employed individuals to provide evidence of three years accounts, which can be problematic.
+But, as a CIS contractor, most lenders will only request evidence from the past twelve months.
+This is helpful if you’re a new business and don’t yet have 24-36 months worth of accounts.

-Whilst it isn’t always the case, many lenders will offer preferential mortgage deals to individuals who have a higher incomes.
-Therefore, being able to prove a higher income to the lender could in-fact get you a better interest rate.
+Many lenders offer preferential deals to individuals who have higher incomes.
+Being able to prove a higher income to the lender could get you a better interest rate.

 CIS is exclusively for self-employed workers in the construction industry.
 You don’t have to be a construction worker to be eligible, rather you must work in a sector which is connected to the industry such as an architect or planner.